Slovak Volunteer Campaigns: Slovaks before 1848

 In addition to the uniting of Slovaks in one national bloc, there were other factors leading to the rise in Slovak consciousness before 1848.
 In 1845, governmental authorities permitted the printing of Slovak language newspapers for the first time.
 The first one was Ľudovít Štúr's The Slovak National News which printed its first issue on 1 August 1845.
 This was quickly followed by Jozef Miloslav Hurban's Slovak Views on the Sciences, Arts and Literature which did not have as much success as Štúr's paper.
-Beyond the printed word, representatives of the Slovak National Movement worked among average Slovaks promoting education, Sunday schools, libraries, amateur theatre, temperance societies and other social functions.
+Beyond the printed word, representatives of the Slovak National Movement worked among the broader population, promoting education, Sunday schools, libraries, amateur theatre, temperance societies, and other social functions.
 In agriculture, Samuel Jurkovič founded a credit cooperative in the village of Sobotište, called the Farmer's Association, which was the first of its kind in Europe.

 In November 1847 Ľudovít Štúr, the member of the Hungarian Diet for Zólyom (now Zvolen), spoke before his colleagues in Pressburg (Pozsony, today's Bratislava).
 In his speech to the Diet, Štúr summed up his six-point platform involving problematic political and economic issues.
 His points were: